 - Label with the name and date; freeze the roasted sprouts for up to 12 months.

-- To cook, saute in a skillet or saute pan in a little olive oil or butter until tender or heat in the microwave.
+- To cook, saute in a skillet or saute pan in olive oil or butter until tender or heat in the microwave.
 Toss with 1 tablespoon of lemon juice, if desired.